Mirko

 many of his works.
 He was also one of the first biologists to

-study small RNA, which plays an important role in the growth of a
+study small RNA, which plays an important role in the growth of

-cells and platelets.
-They not only maintain normal white blood
+blood cells and platelets.
+They not only maintain normal white

-they also preserve normal proportions among the various kinds of
+chemotherapy, but they also preserve normal proportions among

-white blood cells, notably those that fight infections.
-These RNA
+the various kinds of white blood cells, notably those that fight

-fragments promote only the DNA of healthy cells, never that of
+infections.
+These RNA fragments promote only the DNA of healthy

-cancer cells.
+cells, never that of cancer cells.

 After 20 years of successful use in Europe, the Beljanski®